ParkerFadoul/citibike_dataset_SQL/README.md

 # 🚲 Citi Bike Trends in NYC with SQL

 **By:** Parker Fadoul

----
+**Tool:** Google BigQuery
+**Status:** In Progress

-## 📌 Project Overview
+## 📌 Overview

-This project explores ridership trends in New York City’s Citi Bike program using public data from Google BigQuery.
-Through SQL-based analysis, I investigated patterns in trip timing, rider demographics, popular routes, and behavioral differences across user types.
-My goal was to turn raw ride data into insights that reflect how, when, and by whom the system is being used — all while applying real-world analytics techniques.
+This project explores New York City’s Citi Bike data to uncover how, when, and where people ride.
+Using SQL in Google BigQuery, I analyzed rider behavior across demographics, trip timing, and route patterns.
+The goal: dig deeper into the human rhythms behind all those blue bikes.

----
+## 📊 Key Questions

+1. **When are New Yorkers riding?**
+   Hourly ridership and trip duration patterns show strong commuting trends — but also some midday and weekend surges worth exploring.

+2. **Where do riders go most?**
+   Most common routes and busiest stations help identify commuter corridors, tourist paths, and local favorites.

+3. **Who’s riding these bikes?**
+   Segmenting riders by age, gender, and user type reveals clear behavioral differences — especially between casual and subscriber usage.

+4. **How long are rides?**
+   By looking at ride duration distributions and time-of-day effects, I explored how long riders typically keep bikes and when the longest trips occur.

-## 📁 Dataset
+## 📂 Dataset

+**Source:**
+`bigquery-public-data.new_york_citibike.citibike_trips`
+**Date Range Used:** July 2015
+**Size:** Tens of millions of trips

+**Key columns include:**
+- `starttime`, `stoptime`
+- `start_station_name`, `end_station_name`
-- **Source:** `bigquery-public-data.new_york_citibike.citibike_trips`
+- `tripduration`
-- **Focus:** All trips from **July 2015** (chosen for data completeness)
-- **Fields used:** `starttime`, `endtime`, `tripduration`, `start_station_name`, `end_station_name`, `usertype`, `birth_year`, `gender`

----
+- `usertype`, `gender`, `birth_year`

 ## 🧠 Methods

-- SQL queries written and run in **Google BigQuery**
+- SQL queries written and executed in BigQuery
-- Data cleaning, filtering (e.g., removing fully null rows)
-- Aggregations, CASE logic, and date functions
-- Rider age calculated from birth year and grouped into bins
+- Use of `CASE` statements for custom age bins
-- Summary statistics interpreted for use in dashboards and storytelling

----
+- Filters applied to cap `tripduration` at 2 hours to remove outliers
+- Grouping, aggregation, and ordering to summarize trends
+- Exported to CSV for potential Tableau visualization

-## 🔍 Key Insights from July 2015
+## 🔍 Key Insights

+- **Riders aged 25–34** had the highest ridership, followed by 35–44 and 45–54.
+Youngest (18–24) and oldest (55+) rode least.
+- **Customers ride longer than Subscribers**, often several minutes more per trip.
+- **Trip duration peaks around 4pm**, possibly indicating leisure or end-of-day travel.
+- **Riders with gender labeled 'unknown' were mostly Customers**, and they had **the longest average trip durations**.
+These are likely casual riders or tourists who do not provide demographic details.
-- The dataset contained ~5.8 million **completely null rows**, which were excluded from all analysis.
+- The dataset includes **~5.8 million fully null rows**, which were excluded from all analysis.
-- The **most popular routes** connected major transit hubs and park areas.
-- **Hourly trends** were consistent with commuting and recreational patterns; no midnight spike was found after cleaning.
-- **Subscribers took significantly more trips** than customers, and their average ride durations were shorter — likely due to commuting.
-- **Riders aged 25–34** were the most active group by far, with over 340,000 trips.
-The youngest group (18–24) took the fewest rides.
-- **Trip duration remained fairly consistent** across age groups, suggesting ride time is driven more by purpose than age.
-- **Average trip duration peaked around 4pm (~16 minutes)**, with the shortest rides in the early morning — likely due to short commutes vs. longer leisure trips later in the day.
-- **Trip volume peaked during typical commuting hours**, but ride length and ride frequency followed different curves — a contrast that highlights varied rider intentions throughout the day.

----

-## ⚠️ Data Limitations
+## ⚠️ Limitations

+- `birth_year` has some outliers and unrealistic values (filtered to 1920–2000)
-- `gender` is stored as numeric codes (0 = unknown, 1 = male, 2 = female) and lacks nuance
+- `gender` is limited to `'male'`, `'female'`, `'unknown'`, which lacks nuance
-- `birth_year` contains anomalies (e.g., implausibly old values)
-- Dataset ends in **May 2018**, limiting long-term trend analysis
-- Does not currently incorporate **weather, holidays, or seasonality**

----
+- Only a single month (July 2015) was used to reduce data volume for testing — further months could reveal seasonal patterns

-## 🛠️ Next Steps
+## 📈 Next Steps

-- Add Tableau dashboard to visualize rider patterns and route usage
-- Publish cleaned SQL queries in a separate `queries.sql` file
-- Explore seasonal or environmental factors in ridership patterns

----
+- Visualize trip duration and ride volume by hour in Tableau
+- Explore route popularity by Customer vs. Subscriber
+- Examine temporal changes by comparing multiple years

 ## 👤 About the Analyst